nartc/tnc/src/content/blogs/build-dynamic-dialog-angular-cdk.en.md

 }
 ```

-Let's import everything we need first.
+Let's import and inject everything we need first.
 After that, we declare a `private readonly defaultDialogConfig` which will hold our default configuration of the **Dialog**.
 We did setup some default configurations inside of `DynamicDialogConfig` upon instantiation.
 Here in the `constructor`, we are going to be **defaulting** some `OverlayConfig` as well

 1. `disposeOnNavigation`: Self-explanatory.
 We want to close the dialog if we navigate away from the current page so we clean up and prevent potential memory-leak.
 2. `hasBackdrop`: This can be set default or not.
 I set it to `true`.
 If it's `true`, then `Overlay` will also render a `cdk-backdrop` element along side the `cdk-overlay` on our **DOM Tree**.